paramt/coderacer/README.md

 ## Todo if I had more time

 - cleanly handle player disconnects (inform other player)
-- UI for restarting new gamae
+- UI for restarting new game
 - dark mode
 - dockerize